Elon Musk Took Ketamine Frequently During 2024 Campaign, Bombshell Report Says

-According to an investigation by The New York Times, the billionaire entrepreneur was using the anesthetic/analgesic so frequently last year that he complained it was damaging his bladder.
+According to an investigation by The New York Times published Friday morning, May 30, the billionaire entrepreneur was using the anesthetic/analgesic so frequently last year that he complained it was damaging his bladder.

-The report, based on interviews with more than a dozen people close to Musk as well as private messages, said he also took Ecstasy and psychedelic mushrooms.
+The report, based on interviews with more than a dozen people close to the 53-year-old Musk as well as private messages, said he also took Ecstasy and psychedelic mushrooms.

 "And he traveled with a daily medication box that held about 20 pills, including ones with the markings of the stimulant Adderall, according to a photo of the box and people who have seen it," the Times report said.